Duncan Scott (swimmer): 2024

 Scott won the 200 metres medley at the 2024 Aquatics GB Swimming Championships sealing his place at the 2024 Summer Olympics.
 At the Olympics he came in 4th in the 200 metre freestyle event with a time of 1:44.87.
 He won silver medal in the 200 metres individual medley event with a time of 1:55.31.
 Scott was in the final of the Men's 4 × 200 metre freestyle relay together with James Guy, Tom Dean, and Matt Richards, the same four quartet who won in the same event at the Tokyo Olympics.
 They won the relay with a time of six minutes and 59.43 seconds, and became the first team to have successfully defended an Olympic swimming relay title with the same four swimmers.
 They are also the first British team to have defended an Olympic relay title in swimming or athletics.
 This was also Scott's seventh Olympic medal, which made him Britain's 3rd most decorated Olympian.

 2025

 In 2025, Scott successfully defended his 200 metres medley title and won the 200 metres butterfly title at the 2025 Aquatics GB Swimming Championships, which sealed a qualification place for the 2025 World Aquatics Championships in Singapore.
 On the final day of competition, Scott won the 200 metres freestyle title, in an unprecedented dead heat with James Guy.
 Subsequently at the World Championships, he won the gold medal as part of the 4x200 metres freestyle team, alongside Matt Richards, James Guy and Jack McMillan and reached the final of the 200 metres medley.
+In November 2025, Scott was the first Scottish swimmer selected for the 2026 Commonwealth Games in Glasgow.

+2026

+In April 2026, Scott, representing the University of Stirling, won the 200m mens butterfly title in 1:54:97 at the British Swimming Championships, held 14-19 April at Queen Elizabeth Olympic Pack in London.
+Scott also won the 200IM in 1:55:28 and finished third, after James Guy and Matt Richards in the 200 freestyle at the same event.
+After the Championships Duncan Scott joined Adam Peaty's AP Race team to deliver Individual Medley and Freestyle Clinics in England and Scotland for the first time.